ChrisKlug/web-dev-workshop/labs/lab8/lab8.md

 ### Verify that it works

 Pull up the Test Explorer and run all tests again!

 It should come back green for both tests!

-__Note:__ You might need to re-build the solution to get the Test Explorer to see the new test
+__Note:__ You might need to rebuild the solution to get the Test Explorer to see the new test.

 [<< Lab 7](../lab7/lab7.md) | [Lab 9 >>](../lab9/lab9.md)